Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Appropriate Analysis: Calculate Sensitivities and Test for a Difference

 Because the standard reasoning to infer an \ITA{} is flawed, many already published studies on unconscious priming need reassessment.
 However, the appropriate analysis as described in the previous section would require full trial-by-trial data.
-These can be difficult or impossible to obtain for published studies \cite{wicherts2006poor}.
+Unfortunately, trial-by-trial data can be difficult or impossible to obtain for published studies \cite{wicherts2006poor}.
 For the older---but nevertheless influential---studies, those data might not even exist anymore.
-Therefore, we developed an approach that allows to estimate the results of the appropriate analysis without access to trial-by-trial data and solely based on the typically reported statistics.
-Here, we sketch the central approach of this analysis; details are given in Appendix \ref{app:reanalysisFormulas}.
+Therefore, we developed an approach that allows to estimate the results of the appropriate analysis without access to trial-by-trial data and solely based on the typically reported statistics from the standard reasoning.
+Here, we sketch the central approach of this analysis; details are given in Supplement~\ref{supp:reanalysisFormulas}.

 The overall aim of this reanalysis is, again, to estimate sensitivities for the direct and indirect tasks (i.e., to either calculate $d'$ from Signal Detection Theory or \%-correct assuming a neutral observer).
 The direct task typically already provides $d'$ or \%-correct values.
 In the indirect task, studies typically report $t$ or $F$ values from a repeated measures design for the congruency effect.
-For these repeated measure designs, we derive an estimator for the underlying sensitivity.
-Since this reanalysis can only use the reported statistics, there is one free parameter that needs to be estimated: the ratio of between-- vs. within--subject variances, which we denote by $q^2$.
-We estimated this parameter based on (a) our own replication experiment (b) an extensive literature review, and (c) extensive simulations (see Appendix \ref{app:roleOfq}).
-Assuming the largest plausible value for $q^2$, we again maximize the estimated sensitivity in the indirect task and therefore increase the likelihood of finding an \ITA{} (Box~\ref{box:conservativeAnalysis}).
+In this design, we show how $F$ values can be translated to $t$ values.
+We then derive an estimator for the underlying sensitivity that takes the form of a constant $c_{N,K,q^2}$ multiplied onto the reported $t$ value.
+This constant will include the number of participants $N$ and trials $K$ from the indirect task because $t$ values become larger the more observations are made.
+Additionally, because this reanalysis can only use the reported statistics, one free parameter needs to be estimated: the ratio of between- vs. within-subject variances, which we denote by $q^2$.
+We estimated this parameter based on (a) our own replication experiment (b) a literature review, and (c) extensive simulations (see Supplement~\ref{supp:roleOfq}).
+By assuming the largest plausible value for $q^2$, we again maximize the estimated sensitivity, $d'$, in the indirect task and therefore increase the likelihood of confirming an \ITA{}.
+Here, we again follow the benefit-of-the-doubt approach.